warroyo/csb-k8s/README.md

 # Cloud Service Broker on k8s

-this repo walks through installing the CSB on a k8s cluster in a VMC environment. this will not cover the details of setting up TKG from scratch on VMC for that you can go here.
-This will cover installing the CSB for AWS and using the k8s service catalog to interact with it.

-this guide can likely be used for any k8s cluster
+This repo walks through installing the [CSB](https://github.com/pivotal/cloud-service-broker) on a k8s cluster along with wiring it into the [service catalog](https://svc-cat.io/).
+I chose AWS to use but this could be modified slightly for any cloud supported.

 ## pre-reqs

+* k8s cluster
+* access to a public cloud and IAM creds

 ## Building the CSB Container